Summer Camp for Young People in Kindergarten through 11th Grade

-Eagle’s Nest Camp encourages boys and girls to live and grow simply, rooted by intentional experiences and connection to community.
+Eagle’s Nest Camp encourages young people to live and grow simply, rooted by intentional experiences and connection to community.
 We place emphasis on developing the whole child in a compassionate, encouraging environment filled with activities that promote self-expression, personal growth, skill building and fun.
 Eagle’s Nest provides campers the opportunity to slow down and reconnect with the core values of nature, friendship, and joyful living.
-At Eagle’s Nest children form meaningful friendships and learn what it means to truly belong.
+At Eagle’s Nest, children form meaningful friendships and learn what it means to truly belong.

 Eagle’s Nest provides a tight-knit, nurturing community of equality where campers are treated with respect, kindness and compassion.
 They are valued for the unique people they are and return to Eagle’s Nest year after year because Camp is a second home for them.
 We are open to and embrace all spiritual practices and celebrate the differences that make our world so rich.